Home

 It looks a little scary, but we'll get it all figured out soon enough.
 The normal distribution density function has two mathematical constants:

-• π — the ratio of the circle to its diameter is about 3,142;
+• π — the ratio of the circumference of a circle to its diameter, approximately 3.142;

-• e — the base of the natural logarithm is about 2.718;
+• e — the base of the natural logarithm, approximately 2.718.

 And two parameters that set the shape of a particular curve:

-• µ is a mathematical expectation or mean.
-It shows that data near the mean are more frequent in occurrence than data far from the mean.
+• µ is the mean or expectation, showing that data near the mean are more frequent than data far from it.

-The constants, of course, don't change.
-But parameters are what give the final shape to a particular normal distribution.
+The constants, of course, don't change, but parameters give the final shape to a particular normal distribution.

 So, the specific form of the normal distribution depends on 2 parameters: the expectation (µ) and variance ($#σ^2#$).
-Briefly denoted by $#N(m, σ^2)#$.
 The parameter µ (expectation) determines the distribution center, which corresponds to the maximum height of the graph.
-The variance $#σ^2#$ characterizes the range of variation, that is, the “spread” of the data.
+The variance $#σ^2#$ characterizes the range of variation, that is, the "spread" of the data.

-• about 95% of values are within 2 standard deviations of the mean
+• about 95% are within 2 standard deviations,

 Why is this distribution so popular?

-The importance of normal distributions is primarily due to the fact that the distributions of many natural phenomena are at least roughly normally distributed.
-One of the first applications of normal distributions was the analysis of errors of measurements made in astronomical observations, errors caused by imperfect instruments and imperfect observers.
-Galileo noted in the seventeenth century that these errors were symmetrical and that small errors occurred more frequently than large ones.
-This led to several hypothetical distributions of errors, but it was not until the early 19th century that it was discovered that these errors followed a normal distribution.
-Independently, the mathematicians Adrain in 1808 and Gauss in 1809 developed a formula for the normal distribution and showed that errors are aligned with this distribution.
+The importance of normal distributions is primarily due to the fact that the distributions of many natural phenomena are roughly normally distributed.
+One of the first applications of normal distributions was analyzing measurement errors in astronomical observations, errors caused by imperfect instruments and observers.
+In the 17th century, Galileo noted that these errors were symmetrical and that small errors occurred more frequently than large ones.
+This led to various error distribution models, but it was only in the early 19th century that it was discovered that these errors followed a normal distribution.

 from scipy.stats import bernoulli